López Obrador’s bid to alter Mexican Supreme Court seen as threat to judicial independence

 If Zaldívar left the job, the president told reporters, his replacement would be “more of the same,” a justice similar to those tied to past governments.
 “The conservatives have created a scandal, a lot of noise with this issue, because they know what it’s about,” López Obrador told reporters this month.
 “It’s about judges continuing to be at the service of the mafias of economic and political power.”

 The president has increasingly clashed with judges who have blocked his signature programs.
 He recently called for an investigation of a judge who suspended a law favoring the national electricity company over private firms.
-López Obrador charged that corrupt business people were behind the ruling.
+López Obrador charged that corrupt businesspeople were behind the ruling.

 The National Association of Federal Circuit Court and District Judges responded that “our only commitment is to the Constitution” and to judicial independence.

 Opposition parties have vowed to take the new judicial law to the Supreme Court.
-The chief justice has said he’ll recuse himself from that vote, and Valadés predicted the other 10 judges would declare it unconstitutional.
+The chief justice has said he will recuse himself from that vote, and Valadés predicted the other 10 judges would declare it unconstitutional.

 “I hope this is an isolated episode, which is not repeated, and not the beginning of a series of similar decisions,” he said.
 “Because that would signify a breakdown in the state of law.”